jinaga/jinaga_com/src/content/documents/02-steps/05-database-steps/04-postgresql-setup.md

     });
 ```

-Start the application, and it will start counting from 1.
+Start the application, and it will persist all of your user's facts.
-If you stop and restart it, you will see that it continues from there.
+If you stop and restart it, you will see that all of the data is still there.
-The server is now persisting your facts.